nel023/proxmox-wazuh-soc-lab/README.md

 ## **Author**

 Built and documented as part of a personal cybersecurity learning journey, with a focus on practical SOC and blue team skills.

+> Note: This repository reflects an incremental SOC build.
+Phase 1 focuses on infrastructure and visibility; detection engineering and attack simulation are documented in Phase 2.